Menu Close

 • Dementia

-However, this doesn’t mean that you should go in for genetic testing right away.
-Genetics only suggest the likelihood of developing a certain disease; they aren’t a definite prediction.
+However, this doesn’t mean you should undergo genetic testing immediately.
+Genetics only suggest the likelihood of developing a particular disease; they aren’t a definite prediction.
 It is possible to have that gene and not develop Alzheimer’s.

-In fact, studies have shown that by modifying one’s lifestyle, getting enough exercise, and following a diet, you can stave off age-related dementia even if you carry certain genes.
+Studies have shown that by modifying one’s lifestyle, getting enough exercise, and following a diet, you can stave off age-related dementia even if you carry specific genes.

 Does Memory Loss Run in the Family?

-Memory disorders such as Alzheimer’s or Parkinson’s affect not just the individual but their entire family.
+Memory disorders such as Alzheimer’s or Parkinson’s affect not just the individual but the entire family.
 As the condition gets progressively worse, the burden of care on the family members keeps increasing.

-While having a second- or first-degree relative might increase the risk of developing dementia or related disorders, it does not conclusively prove whether or not you will actually develop the disease.
+While having a relative with these conditions might increase the risk of developing them, it does not conclusively prove whether or not you will develop the disease.
 Similarly, the likelihood of developing Alzheimer’s increases with age but does not guarantee its manifestation.

-Thus, if you’re worried if memory loss runs in the family, you can invest in healthy lifestyle changes to decrease the risk factors.
+Thus, if you’re worried that memory loss runs in the family, you can invest in healthy lifestyle changes to decrease your risk.
 By keeping your brain and body active, socializing with loved ones, and minimizing alcohol consumption and smoking, you can reduce the risk of developing severe memory-related disorders.

-At Ventana, we offer a variety of personalized senior living services in Dallas, Texas.
-At our thoughtfully-designed retirement community, members can opt for Independent Living, Assisted Living, or specialized Memory Care services depending on their unique needs.
+At Ventana, we offer various personalized senior living services in Dallas, TX.
+Members of our retirement community can opt for Independent Living, Assisted Living, or specialized Memory Care services depending on their unique needs.
 With a host of amenities, around-the-clock skilled nursing care, and activities to promote well-being and connection, we take every step to improve the quality of life for the seniors in our community.

-Call us at 844.785.0871 and give your loved ones the highest quality of care, comfort, and security.
+Call us at 214.225.6197 or complete our online form to give your loved ones the highest care, comfort, and security quality.